 When I was growing up, my parents made omelets often on the weekends, especially in the summer.
 Mom would chop up the veggies from Dad’s garden and array them in an omelet bar on the counter.
-While a parental cooked up omelets, a slow task, to be sure, kids could come top them with whatever they wanted.
+While a parental cooked up omelets, a slow task, to be sure, kids could come fill their omelets with whatever they wanted.

 One of my favorites was what Dad called The Denver Omelet.
 It contained ham, onion, bell pepper, and tomato.
-A true Denver doesn’t usually have tomatoes, but ours does.
+A true Denver doesn’t usually have tomatoes, but ours did.

-I served omelets the other night as part of our Pantry Challenge.
-And it took forever.
+When I serve omelets at our house it takes forever.
 Forever!
-Prepping omelets for nine (we have a house guest) is no small feat.
+Prepping omelets for eight is no small feat.

 Making a Denver Scramble is so much easier for feeding a crowd than omelets.
 Just saute the omelet “fillings”, add the eggs, and scramble like you normally would.
 Tasty, tasty, tasty.

-This week, we’re sharing pork recipes on Ultimate Recipe Swap.
-The only pork I had in the fridge this week was ham.
-It’s one of the more frugal pork cuts available, next to shoulder, country strips, and pork loin.
-In fact, I can usually get all of the above for less than $2 a pound, sometimes less than a buck, depending on the season.
+Ham is one of the more frugal pork cuts available, next to shoulder, country strips, and pork loin.
+In fact, I can usually get all of the above for less than $2 a pound, depending on the season.

-Our ham was actually leftover from Easter.
-I sliced it and wrapped it into meal-sized packages in foil in a freezer bag to stash in the deep freeze.
+I often buy a ham at Easter and then stretch the leftovers.
+I slice or chop it and wrap it into meal-sized packages in foil in a freezer bag to stash in the deep freeze.
 Freezing below 0 degrees keeps food safe indefinitely.
 However, the longer it’s stored, there is a risk of losing quality.
 So, we try to use things up within 4 to 6 months.
-The ham was just as good today as it was on Easter Day.

 - 1/4 cup chopped onion